zeexia/great-c-plusplus/README.md

 #Learning CMake
 ###General steps (for Mac OS X only):
 ####1.
 Download and Install CMake
   * download CMake from the CMake [download page](https://cmake.org/download/).
-In this example, the *cmake-3.5.2-Darwin-x86_64.dmg* file.
+In this particular example, would be the *"cmake-3.5.2-Darwin-x86_64.dmg"* file for Mac.

-  * launch Installer by double-clicking on the *.dmg* file, drag and drop CMake onto the Applications folder
+  * launch the installer by double-clicking on the *.dmg* file, then drag&drop CMake onto the Applications folder to quickly install it.
-  * Once installed, launch CMake (e.g. from Spotlight)
+  * Once installed, launch CMake ( for example, from Spotlight, etc )

-  * :heavy_exclamation_mark:**Add CMake to path**: From the "Tools" menu select "How to Install For Command Line Use".
-From the popup dialog box, note the cmake-gui path, which in my case is `/Applications/CMake.app/Contents/bin/cmake-gui`
+  * :heavy_exclamation_mark:**Add CMake to path**: From the **"Tools"** menu select **"How to Install For Command Line Use"**.
+From the popup dialog box, note the cmake-gui path—which in our case: `/Applications/CMake.app/Contents/bin/cmake-gui`

-    :heavy_exclamation_mark:**Open Terminal and type**:
+    :heavy_exclamation_mark:**Open your Terminal and type the following**:
     ```
     sudo mkdir -p /usr/local/bin
     sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install